In this post, I talk about how to fight with your boyfriend! Or anyone, really.

 Step 1: State the facts

 The facts mean just what happened.
 Don’t add any emotion into it, any judgments, and opinions about what the other person did or why they did it.
-In the video I gave an example of an ex boyfriend: he said he was going to call and then he didn’t call.
+One example is an ex boyfriend: he said he was going to call and then he didn’t call.
 Another example could be at work: you asked a question and your boss raised his voice at you.
 Neither example involves feelings or judgments – you simply state the facts.

 Step 2: State your feelings